mncc8337/kerosene/README.md

 - [ ] set file timestamp
 ## known bugs
 - ATA PIO mode initialization some time failed (very rare): address mark not found
-- sometime keyboard is not working
+- sometime keyboard is not working (seem like it only appears in QEMU)
 - enter_usermode() crash after run `iret`
 ## learning resources
 note that anything related to osdev are on [the osdev wiki](http://wiki.osdev.org/Expanded_Main_Page)